Visiting in Summer

 Weather

 Warm daytime temperatures and cool evening temperatures.
 Sunny days dominate with occasional thunderstorms.
 Expect a 5° temperature decrease for every 1,000 foot increase in elevation.
 View the weather forecast for each area prior to your visit.
-Manzanita Lake Area (5,800 ft / 1,767 m) average summer high / low: 39° / 82°F ( 4° / 28°C).
+Manzanita Lake Area (5,800 ft / 1,767 m) average summer high / low: 82° / 39°F ( 28° / 4°C).

 Areas to Visit

 Generally, all park areas and trails are accessible in the summer season.
-Heavy snowpack can delay opening of the park highway and Warner Valley and Juniper Lake Roads.
-Check the status of park roads prior to your visit, especially if planning a visit in July.
+Winter snowpack needs to be cleared from park roads for vehicle access.
+Road openings occur anytime from May through July.
+Check the status of park roads prior to your visit, especially if planning a visit early to mid-summer.

 Trails

-Snow can linger on park trails well into the summer months; view current trail conditions to help you prepare.
-Bumpass Hell Trail is often closed due to winter hazards into June or July.
+Snow often lingers on park trails well into the summer months; view current trail conditions to help you prepare.
+Bumpass Hell Trail remains closed due to snow coverage into July.
+It opens once the trail is melted out and safe for hiking.
 Snow patches can persist on the Lassen Peak Trail into August, however the trail is always open to over-the-snow travel.
 A free permit is required for backpacking.

 Things to Do

 Summer offers the greatest selection of activities in the park.
-Summer-only activities include: summer ranger-led programs, most special events, field seminars, and the Highway ParkCaching (GPS) Challenge.
+Summer activities include: summer ranger-led programs, most special events, field seminars, auto touring, backpacking, and the Highway ParkCaching (GPS) Challenge.

 Facilities & Services

 All facilities and services are open daily in the summer season (July through September); view operating hours.
-The park's eight campgrounds offer both first-come, first-served and reservable campsites.
-Campsites can fill up on holiday weekends and during special events.
+The park's eight campgrounds are available primarily by reservation only.
 Additional campground are available outside the park in the surrounding Lassen National Forest.

 Wildflowers